John Roddick: Junior highlights

-As one of the nation’s top-ranked junior players, John was a member of the '93 and '94 U.S. National Teams.
+As one of the nation's top-ranked junior players, John was a member of the '93 and '94 U.S. National Teams.
 John was a USTA National Junior Champion, and he was ranked as high as #6 in the world in juniors.

 Coaching career

 John coached and traveled with his brother, Andy, on a full-time basis from 2006–2008.
 The highlight of his tenure included the 2006 U.S. Open Final, 2006 Cincinnati Master Series Title, and the 2008 Dubai Title.

 John is currently the Director of Tennis at the University of Central Florida.
 Prior to being named the head coach the University of Central Florida, John began his college coaching career at the University of Oklahoma.
 His first year as head coach at the University of Oklahoma saw the team start at #49 in the national rankings and finish in the Elite Eight of the NCAA tournament.
 This was one of the biggest turnarounds in NCAA tennis history.
 The NCAA tournament run included a 4-2 Sweet 16 win over arch-rival University of Texas.
 In his third year at the helm, Roddick led his Sooners to their first conference title after the Sooners defeated Baylor, 4-3.
 Roddick's Sooners were crowned back-to-back champions after they won the regular-season and post-season Big 12 Championships in 2013.
-In 2014,Roddick led the Sooners to their first ever #1 national ranking, their 3rd consecutive Big 12 Championship and a 2nd place finish at the NCAA Championships.
+In 2014, Roddick led the Sooners to their first ever #1 national ranking, their 3rd consecutive Big 12 Championship and a 2nd place finish at the NCAA Championships.

 John is the former owner and Director of the Roddick Total Tennis Academy in San Antonio, Texas.
-His academy produced many top professional and collegiate players - most notably Matthew Burton, Sewanee: The University of the South (current CEO of Orchard Platform).
-Other notable players who attended the academy included Olga Govortsova, Uladzimir Ignatik, and Ryan Sweeting.
+Notable players who attended the academy included Olga Govortsova, Uladzimir Ignatik, and Ryan Sweeting.
 Just before accepting his position at Oklahoma, John sold his interest to Myron Grunberg and Leo Lavalle.
 The academy remains one of the top developmental academies in the world.